kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

     *   If the logs show repeated mismatches or errors for certain resource types, compare the declarative validation tags in `types.go` with the original hand-written logic to identify gaps or typos
         *   ^ Be sure to submit this information when filing an issue (see step 5)
 4. **Compare Feature Gate Settings**
-    *   Verify whether `DeclarativeValidation` is enabled for all API servers in an HA environment.
+    *   Verify whether `DeclarativeValidation` and `DeclarativeValidationBeta` are enabled for all API servers in an HA environment.
 Partial enablement can sometimes lead to inconsistent behavior or unexpected rejections.
-    *   Temporarily disabling `DeclarativeValidation` can help isolate if new validation logic is the root cause.
+    *   Temporarily disabling `DeclarativeValidation` or `DeclarativeValidationBeta` can help isolate if new validation logic is the root cause.
 Bear in mind that rolling back may block updates on objects that were only valid under declarative validation rules if there is a bug related to this, so review “Can the feature be disabled once it has been enabled?” in this KEP in this case.
 5. **File or Triage Issues**
     *   If you confirm that Declarative Validation logic is producing incorrect results or performance regressions, open a Github issue in the kubernetes/kubernetes repository.
 Include:
         *   The exact failing resource object or field that triggers errors.